American Civil War

 Though Granger had brought with him his corps ammunition wagons, the rounds were getting scarcer among the Yankees.
 The formidable 21st Ohio, with their fast-firing Colts, were nearly out.
 They had come up onto the hill two hours before with 100 rounds apiece, but with the repeated Rebel charges had all but emptied their cartridge boxes.
 Detachments were sent up and down the hill to scavenge cartridges from the dead and wounded (Confederate and Union).
 Granger had given them a supply of Enfield ammunition but the .577 cartridges were just a tad too cozy for the .56 caliber Colt cylinders and had to be forced in.
 But the forced cartridges posed a significant risk of bursting the barrels when fired.
-To prevent this, somebody had the innovative idea to fix bayonets on the muzzles, letting the bayonet's ring hold the barrels together just enough.
+To prevent this, somebody had the innovative idea to fix bayonets on the muzzles, letting the bayonet's ring hold the barrels together just enough to keep them from bursting.
 Moreover, one other problem with the Colts was that, owing to their rapid rate of fire, they became too hot to handle.
 And the men didn't have any water to drink, much less to cool their weapons.

 For this particular charge, however, the 21st, and their neighbors to the east, were spared since Anderson and Kershaw had had enough and were sitting this one out.
 The 21st and 89th Ohio and 22nd Michigan did fire some enfilading volleys into Manigault's right-hand regiment, which helped persuade it to retreat.
-Johnson, of course, had appealed to Anderson and Kershaw to join this latest attack, but those brigades had had enough and contented themselves with firing uphill into the smoke-choked leaves, wasting ammunition.
+Johnson, of course, had appealed to Anderson and Kershaw to join this latest attack, but those brigades had had enough, too, and contented themselves with firing uphill into the smoke-choked leaves, wasting ammunition.
 Just behind Manigault's attack, Sugg's and Fulton's brigades, now supported by Coleman's (formerly McNair, who was wounded), down to almost half their original strength and running low on ammunition themselves, made a half-hearted climb over the bodies of their brothers, but fell back under the blistering fire from the crest.

 16:00, A LullThomas and his division commanders, Steedman, Brannan, and Wood were defending Snodgrass Hill well.
 Though exhausted and running low on ammunition, the men, even the small companies from previously routed regiments, were holding.
 Granger, who with his turning over of his sole division to Thomas, was out of a job, occupied himself with his favorite pasttime, helping the artillerymen aim their guns.
-About 15:45 Rosecrans' chief of staff, James Garfield, arrived to tell Thomas that the commanding general had made it safely to Chattanooga and was rallying the half of the army that had collapsed and fled from the right wing.
+About 15:45 Rosecrans's chief of staff, James Garfield, arrived to tell Thomas that the commanding general had made it safely to Chattanooga and was rallying the half of the army that had collapsed and fled from the right wing.
 This information greatly relieved Thomas.
 His was now a rear guard action to delay Bragg long enough for the army to reform.
 And he could think about systematically withdrawing himself.

 Things seemed to have stabilized over in Kelly's Field, five hundred yards to the east.
 Polk's attack had sputtered for a time to a half-hearted duel between pickets.
 Since the Kelly position seemed secure, Gen. Hazen asked his division commander, Gen Palmer, if he could move from his reserve status over to extend Thomas' wing at Snodgrass.
 While there had been no action there, that 500 yard gap separated the two masses and Thomas knew it was only a matter of time before Longstreet, or somebody, discovered it.

 But for now, the immediate threat from Longstreet's wing seemed neutralized.
-Three attacks had been beaten back and the Rebels were quiet.
+Four attacks had been beaten back and the Rebels were quiet.
 Thomas imagined that they too must be spent and nearly out of ammunition.
 It was a welcome lull.
 What little ammunition that was left was distributed, and at 16:00 Hazen brought his welcome brigade to help bridge the gap to Kelly's Field.

 But Longstreet wasn't nearly done.
 At 15:00, as Johnson's attack was getting underway, he received another summons from Bragg to go back and report.
 When he reached headquarters, nearly two miles away, Longstreet was full of excited energy as he reported the complete collapse of the enemy army, and that he was on the verge of gaining the rear when he took Snodgrass.
 He urged Bragg to order Polk to attack the Union salient around Kelly's Field again to put maximum pressure on what was left of the enemy army.